qgrid/ng/README.md

 * `$ npm run test:debug` watch and debug tests

 ## release
-* `$ npm run release` release the code to separate branch and create tag with version number.
-You should be authorized as qgrid user to publish it to npm.
+* `$ npm run release` create release version with tag.
+You should be authorized as qgrid user to publish it to npm
 * `$ npm run publish` publish the code to github pages

 ## dependency diagram